pratikpc/GoldPKG/README.md

 ## What next?

-1. Initialize the Project
-2. Install the Dependencies using (`goldpkg install`)
+1. Install the Dependencies using (`goldpkg install`)
-3. Modify the Code and add libraries to your liking
+2. Modify the Code and add libraries to your liking
-4. Run `cmake -S . -B build -G Ninja`
+3. Run `cmake -S . -B build -G Ninja`
    This will generate Ninja-Build files for you
    I recommend using Ninja-Build because it's pretty nice
-5. Run `cmake --build build` to build the code
+4. Run `cmake --build build` to build the code
-6. `cd build`
+5. `cd build`
-7. Run `ctest` to start testing
+6. Run `ctest` to start testing

 ---